klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 Is this OK? (yes)
 ```

-Alternatively, you can simply type to skip hitting `enter`:
+Alternatively, you can simply type the command below to skip hitting `enter`:

 ```
 npm init -y